adityakamat24/ScanAI/README.md

-# SafeScan
+# ScanAI

 A modern React-based application designed to help users identify allergens and harmful ingredients in any product.
-SafeScan provides a user-friendly interface for scanning and analyzing products including food items, cosmetics, household products, and more to ensure safety for individuals with allergies and sensitivities.
+ScanAI provides a user-friendly interface for scanning and analyzing products including food items, cosmetics, household products, and more to ensure safety for individuals with allergies and sensitivities.

 ## Features